troyc/car_research/README.md

 ## What this is

 A Bradley–Terry ranking of current-generation SUVs on ride comfort, seats, cabin quiet, and long-trip fatigue, built from first-hand owner and test-drive comments on Reddit, X, and Edmunds/Cars.com consumer reviews.
 Collected 18 August 2026; expanded the same day through nine research passes, with the latest adding Expedition / Suburban / Tahoe / Escalade / Navigator, 2026 Santa Fe / Palisade, and fresh RR / GLS / Q7 / X5 / GV80 comparisons.
 A second fit down-weights source bias.
 A third fit keeps only owners (no same-day testers).
+Upvotes are planned to be removed from all data and calculations — the `upvotes` column and the karma boost in the default fit are legacy.

 ## How to read it